metagov/gateway/docs/driver_tutorial.rst

 Driver Tutorial
 ===============
-.. _drivertutorial-ref:

 This tutorial will show you have to write a Driver that uses Metagov, or how to use Metagov alongside your existing governance engine to turn it into a Driver.

 Set up
 ------
 Deploy Metagov on the same machine as your Driver.
-For local setup, follow the Metagov development setup docs (Coming soon!)
+For local setup, follow the instructions for :doc:`Metagov local development setup <../development>`.

 Single- or Multi-Community